buck-yeh/bux/test/vcpkg/README.md

    },
    ~~~

-7. Commit the changes so far but do not push, and issue git command get `git-tree` value that the next action item needs:
+7. Commit the changes so far but do not push, and issue the following command to get `git-tree` value which is needed by the next action item:

    ~~~bash
    git rev-parse HEAD:ports/buck-yeh-bux